 I promised my savings account I’d pay it all back.

 My parents visited two weeks before I left.
 I showed them the brochures.
 My father took a highlighter to the Participant’s Manual; my mother made the discovery I was six weeks late making my travel doctor appointment.
-My aunt and uncle, Ginger and Monty, visited and taught us all a new card game.
+My aunt and uncle, Ginger and Monty, visited and taught us all a new card game called Wizard.
 Everyone relaxed.

-On the morning of Friday, July 13th 2012, I text a stranger in Chicago my picture—tie-dye shirt, perhaps glasses, I tell him—and that evening I board the plane to Amsterdam…
+On the morning of Friday, July 13th 2012, I texted a stranger and fellow Grouponer in Chicago my picture—tie-dye shirt, perhaps glasses, I told him—and that evening I boarded the plane to Amsterdam…

 Spoiler Alert: It was an amazing trip.
 Read all about the people I met, the things we did, and the wildebeest lasagna in my travelogue A Groupon to Africa.
 (Click that link!
 Just make sure you’re logged into Facebook.)